eXept Software AG Logo

 report an error, that the stream is a writeOnly stream

-report an error, that some I/O error occured.
+report an error, that some I/O error occurred.

 (for example, a device-IO-error, or reading an NFS-dir,